How Much Does Hair Dyeing Cost?

 Blue is a trendy hair color these days, and it can be done in many different ways.

-If you are looking to put blue over your existing color without lightening, it can still look really good.
-Just keep in mind that it will be as dark as your current hair color with blue tones laid over it.
+If you are looking to put blue over your existing color without lightening, it can still look excellent.

 At A Salon

-If you’re not looking to lighten your hair, and just want to put blue over your current color, salons will charge for a single-process color, which is around $85-250.
+If you’re not looking to lighten your hair and want to add blue over your current color, salons will charge for a single-process color, which typically ranges from $85 to $250.

-If you do decide to lighten your hair first, it would be considered a double-process color, and it will cost $175-350.
+If you decide to lighten your hair first, it would be considered a double-process color, and the cost would be $175-$350.

 Total salon cost: $85-350